-• Dulux Renovation Range Tiles & Benchtops in your chosen colour
+Dulux 1L Renovation Range Tiles & Benchtops Gloss White

-Dulux Renovation Range Tiles & Benchtops, requires a clean surface to adhere.
-All grease and dirt contaminations MUST be removed, or the paint will not adhere and will peel or flake off.
+Dulux Renovation Range – Tiles & Benchtops requires a clean surface to adhere.
+All grease and dirt contaminations must be removed, or the paint won't adhere and will peel or flake off.

 1. Scrub down all areas with Selleys Sugar Soap and rinse with clean water to remove any dirt, oil or grease.
 Use a plastic scouring pas on heavily contaminated surfaces.
 Repeat this process using clean water, at least twice.

 2. Completely remove any loose and flaking paint.
-Fill any cracks or holes with a suitable hard epoxy-based filler such as Selleys Knead-IT Aqua.
+Fill any cracks or holes with a suitable hard epoxy-based filler like the one from Selleys.

-3. Sand glossy and semi-gloss finishes to a dull flat finish using p400 paper before coating.
+3. Sand glossy and semi-gloss finishes to a dull flat finish using P400 sandpaper before coating.

 4. Use a clean damp cloth to remove any dust.

-Expert tip: For the best-quality finish, do not skip steps 1 and 2 and wash extra dirty or mouldy tiles twice.
+Pro tip: For the best quality finish, don't skip steps 1 and 2, and wash extra dirty or mouldy tiles twice.